Types of Palm Trees in Florida (With Pictures and Names) – Identification Guide

 Coconut palms are popular trees in south Florida and thrive in warm tropical conditions

-These cold-sensitive palms grow better in the southern part of Florida in zones 10a and 10b.
+These cold-sensitive coconut palms thrive better in the southern part of Florida, specifically in zones 10a and 10b.

 King Palm / Bangalow Palm (Archontophoenix cunninghamiana)